-- · How realistic is QUDG?
+- How realistic is a QUDG?

 - u and v can be close but not adjacent

 - model requires very small $\rho$ in obstructed environments (walls)

-- However: in practice, neighbors are often also neighboring

-- Solution: BIG Model

-- Bounded independence graph

-- Size of any independent set grows polynomially with hop distance r

-- e.g., $f(r) = O(r^2)$ or $O(r^3)$

-- BIG model also known as bounded-growth

-- Unfortunately, bounded-growth has other meanings...
+- However: in practice, neighbors are often also neighboring - Solution: BIG Model - Bounded independence graph - Size of any independent set grows polynomially with hop distance r - e.g., $f(r) = O(r^2)$ or $O(r^3)$ - A set S of nodes is an independent set, if there is no edge between any two nodes in S. - BIG model also known as bounded-growth - Unfortunately, the term bounded-growth is ambiguous d(u,v) > 0(non-negativity)